Azure-Samples/azure-ai-content-understanding-python/python/di_to_cu_migration_tool/README.md

 --target-container-sas-url "https://targetStorageAccount.blob.core.windows.net/targetContainer?targetSASToken" --target-blob-folder cuDatasetFolderName
 ```

 For this migration, specifying an analyzer prefix is optional.
-However, to create multiple analyzers from the same analyzer.json, add an analyzer prefix.
+However, to create multiple analyzers from the same analyzer.json, you will need to add an analyzer prefix.
 If provided, the analyzer ID becomes `analyzer-prefix_doc-type`; otherwise, it remains as the `doc_type` in fields.json.

 _**NOTE:** Only one analyzer can be created per analyzer ID._